The iXBRL Checklist You Need After the SEC Sample Letter

 What’s in the SEC sample letter

-The SEC posts sample letters a handful of times each year and should be on every public company’s radar.
-If you’re keeping track, there was one about China-specific disclosures back in July 2023, and many will remember the 2021 SEC sample letter on climate change disclosures that triggered a full-scale panic.
+The SEC posts sample letters a handful of times each year that every public company should heed.
+If you’re keeping track, there was one about China-specific disclosures in July 2023, and many will remember the 2021 SEC sample letter on climate change disclosures.

-To be super candid, the SEC sample letter on XBRL issues suggests it should be pretty easy to avoid getting a comment letter on XBRL disclosures if you have a modern SEC filing software vendor and best-in-class professional services team.
-(If you need help on that front, let’s talk.)
+To be candid, the SEC sample letter on XBRL issues suggests it should be pretty easy to avoid getting a comment letter on XBRL disclosures if you have a modern SEC filing software vendor and best-in-class professional services team.
+(If you need help with that, let’s talk.)

 The sample letter includes six basic questions that provide a checklist for what to review before you or your provider file your disclosures.